Skip to main content

 Responsibility at the regional level – higher territorial units

-Regional self-government is obliged to take care of multi-faceted development of its territory and its inhabitants’ needs.
-In the area of adult education and training, it mostly means the creation of conditions for the development of further education in the respective self- governing region.
+Regional self-government must take care of the multi-faceted development of its territory and its inhabitants’ needs.
+In the area of adult education and training, it mostly means creating conditions for the development of further education in the respective self-governing region.

-Higher territorial units also create programmes of economic and social development, which usually also cover measures for lifelong learning development in the region.
+Higher territorial units also create economic and social development programmes, which usually also cover measures for lifelong learning development in the region.

 Responsibility at the local level – municipalities